TaxDome logo

 • The payment is automatically charged successfully.

-• Proposal with automatic payments, but the payment didn't go through.
-Upon signing the proposal, two parallel processes unfold:
+• Proposal with recurring invoices with automatic payments, but the payment didn’t go through.
+Upon signing the proposal, the following parallel processes unfold:

 • The job is automoved.